logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/getting_started.md

 !!! note
     it is possible to limit the permissions that set up during this phase.
 For more details see [restrictive-permissions](restrictive_permissions.md#limiting-the-instances-service-account-permissions).

 Execute the following gcloud command to create a custom role from the file.
-Replace \[PROJECT_ID\] with your GCP project id:
+Replace $PROJECT_ID with your GCP project id:

 ```
 gcloud iam roles create hopsworksai_instances \
-  --project=[PROJECT_ID] \
+  --project=$PROJECT_ID \
   --file=hopsworksai_instances_role.yaml
 ```

 ### Step 3.2: Creating a service account

 Execute the following gcloud command to create a service account for Hopsworks AI instances.
-Replace \[PROJECT_ID\] with your GCP project id:
+Replace $PROJECT_ID with your GCP project id:

 ```
 gcloud iam service-accounts create hopsworks-ai-instances \
-  --project=[PROJECT_ID] \
+  --project=$PROJECT_ID \
   --description="Service account for Hopsworks AI instances" \
   --display-name="Hopsworks AI instances"
 ```

 Execute the following gcloud command to bind the custom role to the service account.
-Replace all occurrences \[PROJECT_ID\] with your GCP project id:
+Replace all occurrences $PROJECT_ID with your GCP project id:

 ```
-gcloud projects add-iam-policy-binding [PROJECT_ID] \
+gcloud projects add-iam-policy-binding $PROJECT_ID \
-  --member="serviceAccount:hopsworks-ai-instances@[PROJECT_ID].iam.gserviceaccount.com" \
+  --member="serviceAccount:hopsworks-ai-instances@$PROJECT_ID.iam.gserviceaccount.com" \
-  --role="projects/[PROJECT_ID]/roles/hopsworksai_instances"
+  --role="projects/$PROJECT_ID/roles/hopsworksai_instances"
 ```

 ## Step 4: Deploying a Hopsworks cluster